Calanque de Sormiou boat tour

 • Anchoring conditions: Sormiou is a wide but shallow calanque.
 We prioritize sandy areas for anchoring to avoid damaging the Posidonia seagrass, the "lungs of the Mediterranean," which is clearly visible thanks to the water's crystal clarity.

-• Weather protection: Exposed to East winds, Sormiou offers excellent shelter during moderate Mistral winds.
+• Weather protection: exposed to east winds, Sormiou offers excellent shelter during moderate Mistral winds.
 However, the area can become choppy in heavy weather.
 Your captain always adjusts the itinerary to ensure your comfort and a safe swimming experience.

 The "cabanons" and the art of living